aerospike/aerolab/docs/cloud/secrets.md

 ### Output

-The command outputs JSON with secret information including:
+The command outputs JSON (no need to specify `-o json` as it's the only output format).
+The output includes secret information:
 - Secret ID
 - Name
 - Description